Interoperability of Technologies in Public Transport through an Open IT Architecture

 Simplification of the board architecture

-ITxPT provides specifications for a standardized IT architecture with open interfaces that allow seamless data exchange between different onboard and back-office systems.
-By simplifying the IT infrastructure, devices and systems can easily communicate with each other via a common communication backbone.
-System functionalities can be expanded gradually and at any time – e.g., to include Wi-Fi access, modern ticketing systems, mobile applications, etc.
+ITxPT provides a standardized IT architecture with open interfaces, allowing for seamless data exchange between different onboard and back-office systems.
+This simplifies the IT infrastructure and enables easy communication between devices and systems via a common communication backbone.
+This also enables gradual expansion of system functionalities, such as Wi-Fi access, modern ticketing systems, and mobile applications.

 Connection between all onboard systems